Digital Compliance and Operational Resilience — Training and Certification

 Brief answers to help choose the most appropriate training in digital compliance and operational resilience.

-What is the difference between DORA, NIS 2 and the Cyber Resilience Act?
+What is the difference between DORA, NIS 2, and the Cyber Resilience Act?

-Can I request support to define a training pathway for my role or team?
+Can I ask for support in defining a training path for my role or team?

 Need help choosing the right course?